 Concern will endeavour to recruit employees and volunteers who act in accordance with the standards held in Concern's Code of Conduct and Associated Policies.
-See Appendix 1: Recruitment Procedures for Staff who have contact with Children in Concern ROI.
+See Appendix one and two.

 3.4.2 Consultants, contractors and others engaged on behalf of Concern